Uber’s semi-autonomous car detected pedestrian seconds before fatal crash

 The National Traffic Safety Board has released its preliminary reports of the fatal crash between a semi-autonomous Uber and a pedestrian, Elaine Herzberg, in Tempe, Arizona, earlier this year.
-The report found that Uber’s car actually did detect the pedestrian six seconds before the fatal collision, reports Recode:
+The report found that Uber’s car actually did detect Herzberg six seconds before the fatal collision, reports Recode:

 The NTSB said that [Uber’s] system itself initially had difficulty categorizing Herzberg.
 Initially the system categorized Herzberg, who was walking her bike across the road, as an unknown object, then a vehicle and then as a bike.
 About 1.3 seconds before the crash, the NTSB wrote, the Uber system determined that it needed to enable its emergency braking system.